Opening a bank account in Spain as a foreign non-resident is critical if you’re living in (or thinking about moving to) the country.

 And as you’d expect, the documents banks require for non-residents vs residents differ when opening accounts in Spain.

-Challenges When Banking in Spain as a Foreigner
+Challenges When Using a Bank Account in Spain as a Foreigner

 This unresponsiveness is especially frustrating when there’s an urgent problem.
 For example, if the bank has overcharged you, or you need to cancel your debit card.

 Instead of being transferred immediately to a fraud department and canceling the card, it’s not uncommon for the bank to say “someone will call you back in 24 hours.”
 And even then, there’s a 50/50 chance of someone actually calling back.

 That means, if you are not physically in Spain, it’s difficult to resolve banking problems remotely.
 Unless of course, you chose a solid branch and a competent banker on day one.

 Some bankers will tell you there are no “fee-free bank accounts” in Spain

 This is a red flag.
 And, it’s false.
 The banker just wants you to open a bank account at their bank or push you into a more expensive bank account where they’ll get a commission or hit a performance target.

 Most banks in Spain charge bank account fees.
 And as we said above, these account fees can be high and opaque, compared to other countries in Europe.